-If you notice any of these changes, then I would recommend avoiding that supplement while fasting.
+If you notice any of these changes, than I would recommend avoiding that supplement while fasting.
 It is quite possible the supplement may not be good for you all together, so you can retest it by taking it when you aren’t fasting and observe how you feel.

 Fasting Supplements and Insulin

 Insulin is the hormone responsible for taking sugar or glucose out of the blood stream and into the cells.
 Insulin is a master hormone and when it hits a certain threshold in our blood stream it will do the following